Mariners vs. Astros Player Props Betting Odds

 France Stats

-- France enters this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .143 with two walks.
+- France takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .176 with two walks.

 France Recent Games